How to Harvest Walnuts and Other Nuts

 3. Collect the Nuts

-Once you've fished collecting the nuts off of your lawn, drive back to home base and empty your load directly into your disposal bag.
+Once you've fished collecting the nuts off your lawn, head back to home base and empty your load directly into your disposal bag.

 If you wish to keep your nuts, separate them out from the rest of the debris and set them aside for later.
 Then dispose of the remaining debris in a waste bin or add it to your compost pile.